mjharris95/yaku-dengue/README.md

 clim-df.csv: climate every day from 2016- 2023, used for matching and the synthetic control analysis.

 The following files are missing from the respository due to data-sharing restrictions from CDC Peru.

+codubi.rds: Population estimates for districts in Peru from 2010 - 2023

+PER_adm3_cases.rds: weekly cases reported in Peruvian districts (adm3)

 ## Scripts